rust-lang/rust/src/doc/guide-unsafe.md

 // Implement methods for creating and using the values in the box.

 // NB: For simplicity and correctness, we require that T has kind Send
-// (owned boxes relax this restriction, and can contain managed (GC) boxes).
-// This is because, as implemented, the garbage collector would not know
-// about any shared boxes stored in the malloc'd region of memory. impl<T: Send> Unique<T> {
+// (owned boxes relax this restriction). impl<T: Send> Unique<T> {
     pub fn new(value: T) -> Unique<T> {
         unsafe {